DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 LEASED LINES

 - A LEASED LINE is a dedicated physical link, typically connecting two sites
-- LEASED LINES use serial connections (PPP or HDLC encapsulation)
+- Leased lines use serial connections (PPP or HDLC encapsulation)
 - There are various standards that provide different speeds and different standards are available in different countries.
-- Due to the HIGHER cost, HIGHER installation lead time, and SLOWER speeds of LEASED LINES, Ethernet WAN technologies are becoming MORE popular
+- Due to the higher cost, higher installation lead time, and slower speeds of leased lines, Ethernet WAN technologies are becoming more popular

 ![image](https://github.com/psaumur/CCNA/assets/106411237/77dd5503-8b29-4919-8747-6dd80eec28fa)

 MPLS VPNs

 - MPLS stands for “Multi Protocol Label Switching”
-- Similar to the Internet, service providers’ MPLS NETWORKS are shared infrastructure because many customer enterprises connect to and share the same infrastructure to make WAN connections
+- Similar to the Internet, service providers’ MPLS networks are shared infrastructure because many customer enterprises connect to and share the same infrastructure to make WAN connections
-- However, the “label switching” in the name of MPLS allows VPNs to be created over the MPLS infrastructure through the use of LABELS
+- However, the “label switching” in the name of MPLS allows VPNs to be created over the MPLS infrastructure through the use of labels
 - IMPORTANT terms:
-    - CE ROUTER = Customer Edge ROUTER
+    - CE router = Customer Edge router
-    - PE ROUTER = Provider Edge ROUTER
+    - PE router = Provider Edge router
-    - P ROUTER = Provider Core ROUTER
+    - P router = Provider Core router

 ![image](https://github.com/psaumur/CCNA/assets/106411237/166bff5b-d977-48dc-9a74-b9a523b91e1b)

-- When the PE ROUTERS receive FRAMES from the CE ROUTERS, they add a LABEL to the FRAME
+- When the PE routers receive FRAMES from the CE routers, they add a label to the FRAME
-- These LABELS are used to make forwarding decisions within the SERVICE PROVIDER NETWORK - NOT the DESTINATION IP
+- These labels are used to make forwarding decisions within the SERVICE PROVIDER network - NOT the DESTINATION IP
-- The CE ROUTERS do NOT USE MPLS, it is only used by the PE/P ROUTERS
+- The CE routers do NOT USE MPLS, it is only used by the PE/P routers
-- When using a LAYER 3 MPLS VPN, the CE and PE ROUTERS peer using OSPF, for example, to share ROUTING information
+- When using a LAYER 3 MPLS VPN, the CE and PE routers peer using OSPF, for example, to share ROUTING information

 EXAMPLE: